-- 19 I recommend retaining the Substation Flood Mitigation Program in its entirety. - 20

-Q. Mr. Mara recommends eliminating the Loop Radially Fed Substation Program from the plan in favor of prioritizing hardening transmission lines through replacing wood structures with non-wooden structures.
-Do you agree with this approach?

-A. No, I do not agree for a couple of reasons.
-For one thing, accepting what he said regarding the lower rate of failure for hardened structures as true, it does not mean that hardened structures will be able to withstand each and every extreme weather event that may eventually occur.
-Hence, the looping of radially fed substations (as discussed below) will further harden the system against the impacts of extreme weather events in a cost-effective manner.

-7 The looping of radially fed substations is targeted at specific existing "single point of 8 failure" vulnerabilities.
-For example, a short 69kV radial tap serves a substation that cannot 9 be isolated and restored through switching if a line fault occurs on that tap.
-A typical design 10 allows for a slight adjustment to the line route to "loop through" the substation so there is 11 no portion of the transmission line that would prevent restoring power to the substation.
-12 Looping through the substation in this manner allows the transmission line to be 13 "sectionalized" by operating switches to isolate a faulted section of the line and to restore 14 the electric supply to the substation in the event of a line outage.
-Switches installed within 15 the substation can also be equipped with remote monitoring and control more easily than 16 switches located on the transmission line at a distance from the substation.
+2 remain functioning over a prolonged period, so a 3-year window is not sufficient to 3 prudently plan for the long-term functionality and service of the substation (as discussed 4 above, the NESC code is updated regularly while the FEMA flood plain is updated as 5 necessary, both of which can result in changed requirements at specific locations).
+6 I recommend retaining the Substation Flood Mitigation Program in its entirety.
+7 8 Q. MR. MARA RECOMMENDS ELIMINATING THE LOOP RADIALLY FED 9 SUBSTATION PROGRAM FROM THE PLAN IN FAVOR OF PRIORITIZING 10 HARDENING TRANSMISSION LINES THROUGH REPLACING WOOD 11 STRUCTURES WITH NON-WOODEN STRUCTURES.
+DO YOU AGREE WITH 12 THIS APPROACH?
+13 A. No, I do not agree for a couple of reasons.
+For one thing, accepting what he said as true, it 14 does not mean that hardened structures will be able to withstand each and every extreme 15 weather event that may eventually occur.
+Hence, the looping of radially fed substations (as 16 discussed below) will further harden the system against the impacts of extreme weather 17 events in a cost-effective manner.
+18 The looping of radially fed substations is targeted at specific existing "single point of 19 failure" vulnerabilities.
+For example, a short 69kV radial tap serves a substation that cannot 20 be isolated and restored through switching if a line fault occurs on that tap.
+A typical design 21 allows for a slight adjustment to the line route to "loop through" the substation so there is that a 3-year flood history is indicative of a 100-year flood, but substations are built to no portion of the transmission line that would prevent restoring power to the substation.Looping through the substation in this manner allows the transmission line to be

-The ability to isolate events or damage due to extreme weather events allows for reduction of outage times.
-Restoration costs are reduced because of the ability to quickly restore customers out of service and have a more planned approach to any repairs required versus dedicating resources to first identify and then repair damage in an emergency response.

-Q. Mr. Mara recommends eliminating the Substation Hardening Program from the plan indicating that the BCA is only 1%.
-Do you agree?

-A. No, I do not agree.
-I referred to Exhibit KML-2 and it was unclear how the 1% BCA he refers to was calculated.
-The 1% BCA does not match Table 1 located in Witness Lloyd's Testimony.
-Table 1 clearly shows all of DEF's programs have a benefits-to-cost ratio greater than 1, which is inclusive of the Substation Hardening program.
-As a result, I recommend that this program be included in the SPP.

-7 Q. Describe why the Transmission Substation Hardening Program meets the 8 requirements of Rule 25-6.030, F.A.C.
+1 "sectionalized" by operating switches to isolate a faulted section of the line and to restore 2 the electric supply to the substation in the event of a line outage.
+Switches installed within 3 the substation can also be equipped with remote monitoring and control more easily than 4 switches located on the transmission line at a distance from the substation.
+5 The ability to isolate events or damage due to extreme weather events allows for reduction 6 of outage times.
+Restoration costs are reduced because of the ability to quickly restore 7 customers out of service and have a more planned approach to any repairs required versus 8 dedicating resources to first identify and then repair damage in an emergency response.
+9 10 Q. MR. MARA RECOMMENDS ELIMINATING THE SUBSTATION HARDENING 11 PROGRAM FROM THE PLAN INDICATING THAT THE BCA IS ONLY 1%.
+DO 12 YOU AGREE?
+13 A. No, I do not agree.
+I referred to Exhibit KML-2 and it was unclear how the 1% BCA he 14 refers to was calculated.
+The 1% BCA does not match Table 1 located in Witness Lloyd's 15 Testimony.
+Table 1 clearly shows all of DEF's programs have a benefits-to-cost ratio 16 greater than 1, which is inclusive of the Substation Hardening program.
+As a result, I 17 recommend that this program be included in the SPP.
+18 19 Q. DESCRIBE WHY THE TRANSMISSION SUBSTATION HARDENING 20 PROGRAM MEETS THE REQUIREMENTS OF RULE 25-6.030, F.A.C.
+21 A. The Transmission Substation Hardening program is intended to upgrade targeted 22 equipment that is generally more vulnerable during extreme weather events to protect the 23 integrity of the grid.
+Simply put, relays and breakers are needed as a combination to protect